-If you are looking for medical insurance information, please visit this guide- Medical Insurance Guide for StudentsBack To Top
+If you are looking for medical insurance information, please visit this guide

-Students are required to have 2 MMR vaccines (measles, mumps, and rubella) in order to attend Flagler College.
+Students must have 2 MMR vaccines (measles, mumps, and rubella) to attend Flagler College.
 If you are a full-time student, all forms are due within three weeks of your admission letter from the college.

 All newly admitted students will receive a letter about registering for the Student Health Portal and the Med+Proctor immunization portal.
-Immunizations, permission to treat form, Immunization exemption request and waivers will be handled by Med+Proctor.
+Immunizations, permission to treat forms, Immunization exemption requests, and waivers will be handled by Med+Proctor.

-All full-time students need to either be immunized for Meningitis and Hepatitis B or sign a waiver for each acknowledging the risk but refusing the immunization.
+All full-time students must either be immunized for Meningitis and Hepatitis B or sign a waiver for each acknowledging the risk but refusing the immunization.
 These can be found on your Med+Proctor portal.

 Your Student Health Portal is used by Health Services to maintain your medical records while attending Flagler College.

 - Access your Student Health Portal at: https://flagler.studenthealthportal.com

 - Your portal Username is your Flagler College email, and your Password is your email password.

 - If you are a newly admitted student and do not have an email, contact Admissions@flagler.edu.